stratdev3/SimpleW/documentation/simplew/docs/addons/addons.md

 Typical examples include utilities, helpers for request handling, configuration helpers, or small abstractions.

+## Engines

+**Engine addons** replace the network engine used by `SimpleWServer`.

+They keep the SimpleW application model intact while changing how connections are accepted, read, and written.

 ## Templates

 **Template addons** provide .NET project templates to quickly bootstrap SimpleW-based applications or addons.